-Web-based project prevents epilepsy-related depressionDecember 4th, 2012 in Psychology & Psychiatry /
+Web-based project prevents epilepsy-related depressionDecember 4, 2012 in Medicine & Health / Psychology & Psychiatry

 Emory researchers announced results of a new study that has proven successful in the prevention of depression in people diagnosed with epilepsy.